 > Listen to Iestyn Davies singing Panis Angelicus, Panis Hominum

-> Pre-order the new recording
+> Buy the new recording from our Online Shop

 Conducted by Stephen Layton directing his twice Grammy-nominated choir Polyphony, Miserere features Gramophone award-winning countertenor Iestyn Davies and ‘rising star’ South African cellist Abel Selaocoe, a recent recipient of the Sir Karl Jenkins Music Award in association with Classic FM.